losizm/scamper/README.md

 ### Creating Server

-When the desired application has been configured, you're ready to create the server.
+When the application has been configured, you can create the server.

 ```scala
 val server = app.create(8080)